It’s not uncommon to seek the comfort of a brownie or ice cream when you’re stressed out. It’s a normal reaction.

 Here are five tips to help you stop stress eating and stay in control of your weight:

-First and foremost, it is vital that you get in control of your stress before attempting to break bad habits.
+First and foremost, you must get in control of your stress before attempting to break bad habits.
 The long-term consequences of too much stress can cause more problems than just weight gain.

-You can suffer from a number of health consequences, including:
+You can suffer from several health consequences, including:

 There are many stress-reduction techniques you can incorporate into your daily life.
 A simple walk, yoga classes, and learning how to meditate for just 20 minutes a day can go a long way to reducing your stress levels and boosting your overall body functionality.